rec-framework/rec-core/README.md

 1000008 | 3t
 ```

-if you provide following rec files, it will check and tell you the details:
+if you provide following net.kimleo.rec files, it will check and tell you the details:

-person.txt.rec
+person.txt.net.kimleo.rec
 ```
 Person
 delimiter=|